 For synthesized compounds, the geometry of the cast form directly determines downstream performance.
 A mismatched form factor can invalidate a formulation study before a single measurement is taken.

 Surface area to volume ratio governs how fast a compound dissolves or releases.
-Spheres, discs, and cylinders each produce a distinct dissolution curve - the mold geometry is part of the formulation.
+Our hemisphere, channel, lentil, hex, and cube-well arrays each produce a distinct dissolution curve - the mold geometry is part of the formulation.

 Consistent cavity volume means consistent mass per unit - critical when your compound is costly, potent, or in limited supply.
 Tolerances to ±20μm translate directly to volume reproducibility - and therefore mass reproducibility for compounds with consistent bulk density.